Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-add-audio-feedback.md

-# How to Add Audio Feedback
+# How to add audio feedback

 You can configure an object to play a sound when the user touches an object by adding a **trigger touch event** to the object.